Donjon3000/SIEM-LAb/README.md

 first sign up for a free elastic account the trial should be good for 7 days

 ![elastic2 0 part 1](https://github.com/user-attachments/assets/bc969e2d-eddb-46f4-8947-8690aadd593c)

+After you have signed up next step will be to create your first deployment.
+I usually leave everthing as is exccept for the region